adeleke-akinade/factory_pattern/README.md

-# Learn PHP Programming Lesson 3
+# PHP Design Patterns, Simple Factory and Factory Method

 This project contains the code mentioned in the 'PHP Design Patterns, Simple Factory and Factory Method' tutorial.